 Trachtenhochzeit und Buuredanz

 You may have seen paintings depicting weddings on farms or small villages by old Dutch, German or French painters, such the one by Pieter Brueghel or Ferdinand Waldmüller.
 Bride, groom and honored guests appear in their local costumes, and the entire village surrounds the couple with dancing or feasting on wooden benches at long tables.
 Weddings in local Trachten (costumes) are still performed today, from the North Sea to Eastern part of Austria and to attend one is an experience of a lifetime.
-These weddings may involve hundreds of people from villages nearby, with performances by local drummer and piper bands, parades by the fire brigade in uniform, or gun salutes by members of the local Schützenverein (hunting club).
+These weddings may involve hundreds of people from villages nearby, with performances by local drum and pipe bands, parades by the fire brigade in uniform, or gun salutes by members of the local Schützenverein (hunting club).
 The participants may dance to a mix of disco, techno-pop and folk music, feast on Ferkel auf dem Rost (roasted pig on the spit), and much alcohol may be consumed.

 A popular German folk song called Buuredanz (peasant dance), composed in the 1970s by the Cologne band Bläck Föös, describes in detail the melee of a typical rural wedding.
 You might enjoy reading the original lyrics in Kölsch (the Cologne dialect), High German and English.